-Centenary University awards degrees three times during the year: May, August, and December.
+Centenary University awards degrees four times during the year: January, May, July, and September.
 Commencement ceremony is held annually in the month of May.
-Graduation applications must be completed and delivered to the Registrar's Office by the date specified in the Academic Calendar along with the graduation fee.
+Applications for Degree Conferral must be completed and delivered to the Registrar's Office by the date specified in the Academic Calendar along with the graduation fee.
 Graduation applicants who do not meet the specified application date will be moved to the next graduation date following completion of the application and payment of the graduation fee.